The Equilibrium Massage Mitt is a handy tool to help keep your horse relaxed and flexible. It can be used in a variety

 - Next hold the mitt on the target area for at least 5 minutes (on medium, or high if required).
 If your horse is comfortable, start to apply some pressure through the mitt during this time.
 This can help to increase the vibrations the horse feels.
 Some horses will lean into the mitt which is a sure sign that you’ve hit the spot!

 - Then use a stroking motion again for a further 1-2minutes (on medium or low) to help drain away any toxins that have been released into the blood from the massage.
 Make sure plenty of fresh water is available as a good massage can make a horse thirsty.

-Apply this method to each point that needs treatment.
+Apply this method to each point.
 This is a really good method to use to warm up a targeted area prior to any prescribed stretches.